Analysis | From Collusion to Cohen, Tallying Trump’s Legal Risks: QuickTake

 12. Could Trump be charged with a crime?

-It’s not clear that any sitting president can be.
-The Justice Department’s view has been that the criminal prosecution of a president “would impermissibly interfere with the president’s ability to carry out his constitutionally assigned functions.”
-But that’s never been tested in court.
+It’s not clear that a sitting president can be.
+The Justice Department’s view has been that the criminal prosecution of a president “would impermissibly interfere with the president’s ability to carry out his constitutionally assigned functions,” though that’s never been tested in court.
+Trump’s lawyer, Rudolph Giuliani, says Mueller’s office has informed Trump’s legal team that it will abide by the Justice Department’s view and not indict the president.
 Either way, allegations of wrongdoing by a president can give rise to articles of impeachment in the U.S. House.
 Obstruction of justice factored into the impeachment of President Bill Clinton, in 1998, and the impeachment proceedings that led to Richard Nixon’s resignation in 1974.
 (Impeachment of Trump is unlikely with Republicans controlling the House, which is why November’s midterm elections, and the possibility of a Democratic takeover, loom so large.)

 13. Are there any other legal risks?